 The diachronic nature of faith

-Dewey wants say that there is no distinction at all between the initial verdict at the moment of faith, and the final verdict on the last day.
-In the sense of what grounds the verdict, he is absolutely right—we have right standing before God only because we are united to his vindicated Son, and not because of anything we do at any point whatever to merit his favor.
+Dewey wants to say that there is no distinction at all between the initial verdict at the moment of faith, and the final verdict on the last day.
+In the sense of what grounds the verdict, he is absolutely right—we have right standing before God only because we are identified with his vindicated Son (e.g. Romans 6:3–6; Galatians 2:20), and not because of anything we do at any point whatever to merit his favor.

-But NB: the life of faith—the life of loyal trust—is not irrelevant to the final verdict, because it is faith which unites us to Jesus in the first place!
+But NB: the life of faith—the life of loyal reliance—is not irrelevant to the final verdict, because it is faith which unites us to Jesus in the first place!

 It seems to me that perhaps people like Dewey are afraid that affirming the place of works in final justification is affirming that works ground our justification.
 Their thinking goes something like this: Since justification is all or nothing and cannot be lost (John 6:44 etc), and you’re justified at the moment of belief, there’s therefore nothing you need (or indeed can) add after that point.
 The verdict at that moment is “not guilty.”
 So if you need to add works to keep that verdict as “not guilty” when the final judgment comes, then the final verdict must be on a different basis than the original one—so you’re actually teaching justification by works.